interbull/gluster-geo-snapshot/README.md

 # Settings for how snapshots should be saved
 [snapshot]
+# All values are required except the last one marked as optional
 # Number of days that snapshot should be saved every day from today
 number_days_every_day = 10

 # Number of months that two snapshot per month should be saved after days.
 number_months_with_two = 3

 # Number of months in total; the rest of the months one snapshot is saved
 number_months_total = 12

+# All the following values are optional,
+# one or more values can be specified
+# If options for these values are not specified on command line
+# the values will be used from this file
+master_volume = ""
+slave_volume = ""
+slave_hostname = ""
+slave_user = ""

 # Mail settings for sending status mails every time a snapshot is done.
 # Master node is sending mail, slave node do not use this setting
 # Mail is disabled by default
+# All values are optional but if specified all values
+# must be specified
 [mail_from_master]
 # Smtp server to use when sending mails
 smtp_server = ""